 2.1.
-Basis of Preparation and Presentation of the Financial Statements (Continued)
+Basis of preparation and presentation of the financial statements (Continued)

-There are a number of new and amended standards and IFRIC interpretations determined by the IFRS translation that are effective for the annual periods beginning on 1 January 2020, out of which the most significant are IFRS 9 "Financial Instruments" and IFRS 15 "Revenue from Contracts with Customers".
-The impact analysis of the first application of the new and amended standards included in the IFRS translation is disclosed further below.
+A significant number of new and amended standards and interpretations established by IFRS translation are effective for annual periods beginning on or after 1 January 2021, the most significant of which is IFRS 16 "Leasing".
+The analysis of the first-time application of the new standard determined by the IFRS translation is presented below.